HesthaNeo/hq-access-switching/README.md

             <p>- For the final step in this second milestone, we will now connect a new Test PC to the Data VLAN for testing network access via the Access Switches.</p>
             <p>- A. We will Drag and drop a PC into the topology and label it as “ASW-Test-PC.</p>
                 <img width="848" height="971" alt="Screenshot 2026-02-07 164138" src="https://github.com/user-attachments/assets/55d790db-750e-4fed-b6f2-242d38b1321b" />
+            <p>- B. Next we'll connect a straight-through from the PC FastEthernet0 to an Access Port on HQ-ASW1.</p>